 Research

-Research at Brooklyn College extends far beyond the laboratories and offices of our professors.
 It is an intrinsic part of the college’s mission to involve you in assisting with the faculty’s research and to start you on the path toward your own.

 Our faculty research a vast array of topics, from the potential curative qualities of gold for leukemia patients to political satire in America.
-They invite postdoctoral, graduate, undergraduate and even motivated high school students from the neighborhood to work alongside them, regardless of their field, whether it’s the natural or social sciences, the liberal or performing arts.
+They invite postdoctoral, graduate, undergraduate, and even motivated high school students from the neighborhood to work alongside them, regardless of their field, whether it’s the natural or social sciences, the liberal or performing arts.

 We encourage all our students to participate in our wide-ranging research opportunities, a scholarly endeavor that allows you to grow, expand your horizons, meet new challenges, acquire critical skills, and pose new questions that will define and shape our faculty and students as scholars of the future.